Irubataru/talks/2018/2018.06.01_Bazel_Build/README.md

 # 2018 - Bazel build

 * Title: Why are there no good build systems?
 An introduction to Bazel
 * Date: 01-06-2018
+* Made with beamer

 ## Abstract